UOA-FSAE/dashboard-simulator/README.md

 * **Collaborative** because any number of developers can work in the same environment
 * **Developer friendly** because much easier and faster to debug on PC

+This version was created specifically for using with the UoA FSAE Dashboard.
+Please use it to develop GUI's without having to have it in the car.

 ## Requirements
 This project is configured for VSCode and only tested on Linux, although this may work on OSx or WSL.
 It requires a working version of GCC, GDB and make in your path.